 I asked my sister opens in a new windowLizzy Dugan, a Buffalo-based hairstylist and makeup artist, what she recommends to prevent traveler’s nails.
 These take a little bit of planning prior to your next trip.

 Power of B

 Having a well-balanced diet is important to healthy nails.
 To keep her hair and nails strong Lizzy takes a Vitamin B supplement.
-Specifically, she incorporates Nature’s Made Super-B Complex into her nutrition plan.
-Vitamin B boosts metabolism and prevents heart disease and cancer.
-Dr. Oz has a clip about the benefits of the Vitamin B. Cutex has a list of additional vitamins important for nail health in this post.
+Specifically, she incorporates opens in a new windowNature’s Made Super-B Complex into her nutrition plan.
+Vitamin B boosts metabolism and prevents heart disease and cancer. opens in a new windowDr.
+Oz has a clip about the benefits of the Vitamin B. opens WORD file Cutex has a list of additional vitamins important for opens in a new window nail health in this post.

 Beautify Your Fingers

 Book an appointment at your favorite nail salon before heading out on your travels not just for a manicure but a gel manicure.
 They’re a little more expensive than other manicures but the color and nail should last about three weeks without chipping.
 Do your homework before getting one, though.
 The removal process could be a bear, at least according to Dr. Oz.
 View this clip about the opens in a new windowsafety of gel manicures.